nhsbsa/immigration-hs/docs/documentation/setting-up-git.md

 ---
 # Set up Git using the terminal

 Git helps track changes in code and lets you undo mistakes or identify bugs.
-It’s also used to collaborate with other people - so you can share your code with other designers and developers on your team (or with other teams!).
+It's also used to collaborate with other people - so you can share your code with other designers and developers on your team (or with other teams!).
 Git is a type of version control software.

 This guide will walk you through setting up a Git repo (repository) and committing your work so that you can publish your prototype on the web.

-> You don’t *have* to use Git to use the Prototype Kit, but it will be really useful if you learn some basics.
+> You don't *have* to use Git to use the Prototype Kit, but it will be really useful if you learn some basics.

 > Git is not the same as GitHub.
 Git stores versions of your work, and lets you collaborate more easily with others.
 GitHub puts it all online with a nice web interface.